FENCING EASTER 2018 3-DAY CAMP – MARCH

 Inspired by the long and illustrious history of fencing, we’ve designed fencing camps that will focus on building basic skills in all aspects of fencing:

-- Distance control: Your child will develop the ability to gauge the optimum distance for specific actions such as defence or attacks, as well as recognize the precise timing of when to strike.
+- Distance control: Your child will develop the ability to gauge the optimum distance for specific actions such as defense or attacks, as well as recognize the precise timing of when to strike.

 - Blade work: We will use specific exercises and drills to help campers develop a natural way of handling the weapon.
 Campers will learn the correct technique of making a touch or hit in order to score.